Skip to main content

 Day-to-day tasks

-As an osteopath you could:
+As an osteopath, you could:

-• use X-rays to help with your diagnosis and plan a course of treatment
+• plan a course of treatment

 Working environment